 Pat yourself on the back on a job well done, but keep the champagne on ice because…

 We hate to say it so late in the game, but a penalty recovery is a very complicated thing.
 There are a lot of factors that go into it and nothing is really guaranteed.

 Even the successful removal of a manual penalty will not guarantee your previous rankings are restored.

 There is no way around the fact that cleaning links weakens websites.
 A penalty has cast doubt on your entire website’s link profile.
 It’s common to see links pointing to and supporting other domains that are now deemed inappropriate for you.

 Perhaps more ominously Google penalties get more severe for repeat offenders.
 After being penalised you must strictly adhere to the Google Webmaster Guidelines forever more.
 This is the first step in what is likely a long road to recovery regaining traffic and rankings.

 Now it’s your duty to build quality content and links overtime, the right way.

 Author Website: Mmidasmedia

-I’m professional blogger from India.
-CEO & Founder of @copyproblogger.
-10+ years experienced in internet marketing, search engine optimization, social media and affiliate marketing.
-You can follow me on twitter @copyproblogger .
+Prasenjit, one of part-time blogger and SEO expert, CEO & Founder of @copyproblogger.
+10+ years experience in internet marketing, search engine optimization, social media and affiliate marketing.
+Helping small business owners/blogger for white hat outreach backlink building with a very low-cost.
+You can follow on twitter @copyproblogger .

-100% FREE SEO Training Course Online with Proven Tactics
+100% FREE SEO Training Online For Small Business Owners